These vegan jackfruit potstickers are the bomb. That’s all I can say.

 - 1/3 cup water

 - In the meantime, drain and rinse the jackfruit.
 Transfer to a plate or cutting board and roughly mash it with a fork until you get a texture similar to pulled pork.
-Add to the skillet and cook for another 5 minutes, stirring regularly to make sure it doesn’t stick to the bottom.
+Add to the skillet and cook for another 5 minutes, stirring regularly to ensure it doesn't stick to the bottom.

 - In a small bowl, combine the almond butter, soy sauce, cumin, paprika, maple syrup, sesame oil, and water.
 Mix with a spoon until smooth.
 Add the sauce to the skillet and mix to coat the jackfruit.
 Cook for another minute and remove from heat.